rolandmueller/bigdata/fastapi.md

   * Convert the incoming request data (JSON) into a Pandas DataFrame.
 You can get the data as an dict with `data.dict()`
   * Use the loaded model to make a prediction.
   * Return the prediction as a JSON response.
   * Add a docsting as a comment and for the auto-generated documentation of the Web API.
+Also change the name, description, and version number of the overall app to reflect the new machine learning functionality.

 ### 5.1 Test in Insomnia